Numbers 21 – On the Way to Canaan

 c.
 So the name of that place was called Hormah: It was at Hormah that Israel was defeated in their ill-advised attempt to enter the Promised Land by force after rejecting it by faith.
 Now God has brought them back to the same place and given them the victory.
 A real turning point for the nation!

 2. (4-5) Israel, provoked by the difficult journey, speaks against God.

 Then they journeyed from Mount Hor by the Way of the Red Sea, to go around the land of Edom; and the soul of the people became very discouraged on the way.
 And the people spoke against God and against Moses: “Why have you brought us up out of Egypt to die in the wilderness?
 For there is no food and no water, and our soul loathes this worthless bread.”

 a.
 To go around the land of Edom: They had to go far out of their way because the Edomites refused them passage (Numbers 20:14-21).
 In fact, to go around the Edomites, they had to turn back towards the wilderness and away from Canaan.
 No wonder the soul of the people became very discouraged on the way.

 b.
 The people spoke against God and against Moses: Sadly, the new generation sounded like the old generation that died in the wilderness.
 If they continued in the steps of their fathers, this new generation would be no better able to enter the Promised Land than the previous generation was.

 i.
 One might say that in these early challenges the new generation acted worse than their fathers here.
 In eight previous passages (Exodus 15:24, 16:2, 17:3; Numbers 12:1, 14:2, 16:3, 16:41 and 20:2), the children of Israel are described as speaking against Moses.
 In those situations, Moses knew (Exodus 16:7-8) and the LORD knew (Numbers 14:27) they were really speaking against God – but the people were not brazen enough to do it directly.
-Now they are brazen enough, because it says the people spoke against God and against Moses!
+Now they were brazen enough, because it says the people spoke against God and against Moses!